logo

 Natural Pain Relief Techniques During Labour

-Try taking a walk around the hospital corridors or changing positions frequently.
-Bouncing on a birthing ball can work wonders too!
+Try walking around the hospital corridors or changing positions frequently.
+Bouncing on a birthing ball can also work wonders!
 The key is to keep moving and find positions that feel good for you.

 Breathing Exercises and Relaxation Methods